midigurdy/mg-docs/source/The_Menu_System.rst

 * **MIDI…** - opens the MIDI configuration menu.
 Please see :ref:`midi` on how to configure the MIDI input and output.

+* **Instrument Mode…** - With this setting you can choose how many strings the MidiGurdy should have and change the function of the lid buttons Mod1, Mod2.
+  Please see the :ref:`instrument-modes` section for more information.

 * **Brightness** – Controls the brightness of the display.

 * **Disp.
 Timeout** – Controls the number of seconds of inactivity after which the menu system will return to the Home Screen automatically.

+* **Preload Presets** - This function loads all sounds of all your presets into memory, enabling much faster preset switching.